oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-fss-pv.md

 fail for OCI FSS created volumes used with an OKE cluster.

 The OCI FSS volume contains some files that are not modifiable thus causing the Kubernetes job to fail.
-The failure is see from the description of the Kubernetes job pod:
+The failure is seen in the description of the Kubernetes job pod:
 ```bash
 $ kubectl describe -n domain1-ns pod domain1-create-weblogic-sample-domain-job-wdkvs